pcrockett/crockett-vps/README.md

 * `server-cmd`: The main command that makes it easy to pull changes from the remote Git repo and apply them on the server
 * `new-matrix-user`: Create a new matrix user
 * `new-wireguard-peer`: Add a new device to the WireGuard VPN
+* `checknews`: The auto-update process uses this to check for unread Arch news before installing anything.
+If new articles are found, the update process is cancelled.
+You will need to periodically log in and run `checknews --mark-read` to signal that you are aware of the latest news, and it's OK to proceed with updates.

 Pass a `--help` parameter to any of these commands to see how they are used.